Chorus-bdd/chorus-js-react-calculator/README.md

 * `chorus -f ./features`

-Once the above is working, the script ./e2e should also work - this is the automated test which is run using Travis

 ### Running Chorus tests duing CI/CD

 A .travis.yml config and an ./e2e script are provided in the root directory, which provide an example of how you can set up Chorus tests to run in a CI tool such as Travis